 2020 AIA West Jersey Immediate Past President

-Jessica O’Donnell, AIA, is an Architect at Kitchen and Associates, in Collingswood, New Jersey.
-She has over seven years of experience in residential and mixed-use building design, holds an NCARB certificate, and is licensed in Pennsylvania and New Jersey.
+Jessica O’Donnell, AIA, is a Project Architect at Kitchen and Associates, in Collingswood, New Jersey.
+She has over nine years of experience in residential and mixed-use building design, holds an NCARB certificate, and is licensed in Pennsylvania and New Jersey.

 Jessica is a graduate of Oklahoma State University where she earned her Bachelor of Architecture degree with a minor in Environmental Studies in 2011.
 During her five years at OSU she was a Division I Equestrian Team member, a member of the American Institute of Architecture Students, and a volunteer with the Architecture Students Teaching Elementary Kids (ASTEK) program.

-As a young professional she is committed to developing a community within New Jersey that promotes the professional growth of emerging professionals while fostering comradery among the younger generations within the architecture profession through inclusive events that encompass the different design disciplines.
+As a young professional she is committed to developing a community within New Jersey that promotes the professional growth of emerging professionals while fostering camaraderie among the younger generations within the architecture profession through inclusive events that encompass the different design disciplines.
 Jessica is a mentor for the ACE Camden program as well as NJSBA-US Army Steam Tank competitions.

-In addition to her role as West Jersey President, Jessica currently serves as the Knowledge Director for AIA National’s Young Architect’s Forum and is also an Advisor to AIA New Jersey’s Emerging Professionals Community (EPiC).
+In addition to her role as West Jersey Immediate Past President, Jessica currently serves as the Knowledge Director for AIA National’s Young Architect Architect’s Forum and is also an Advisor to AIA New Jersey’s Emerging Professionals Community (EPiC).
 As a founding member of EPiC, she has helped shape the community and its efforts to promote the professional growth of emerging architects and provide service to local communities through advocacy, education, and public outreach events.
 In recognition of her contributions to the community and profession, Jessica was awarded the 2019 AIA New Jersey Young Architect of the Year award.

 Troy Harris, AIA, LEED AP

 2020 AIA West Jersey President